-Born of the Bank of Ideas and the Occupy movement, Critical Thinking is a research project to understand contemporary affairs in the context of financial markets, commerce, media, government and public institutions.
+Born of the Bank of Ideas and the Occupy movement, Critical Thinking is a collaborative research project to understand contemporary affairs in the context of financial markets, commerce, media, government and public institutions.
 It is a process by which we are continuously learning and refining our world view in the light of new information - learning never ceases.
 The narrative is never settled.

 To make best use of the information on this site, go to the bottom of this page

 In the first year, we focused on banking and the monetary system, the sub-prime crisis, wars of the 21st century and climate change, exploring how these are related and where power lies to identify levers for change.
 Our work to date reveals that power resides with a narrow elite whose wealth and power is derived from:

 i) appropriation of common land and resources for private gain (which began centuries ago)

 ii) the interest based banking and monetary system (formalised with the establishment of the Bank of England in 1694)

 iii) the means to life made conditional on paid employment (people were driven from the land into factories to serve the Industrial Revolution)

 To overcome these fundamental flaws in the political economy, the Critical Thinking project is developing a blueprint for a New Economy based on economic principles established centuries ago but suppressed by vested interests.